Pushlink

 }

-This use to be performed by a tech person before sending the device to the field.
+A tech person usually performs this before sending the device to the field.

 curl -o yourApp.apk 'https://www.pushlink.com/download?package=some.package.name&api_key=yourApiKey'